TakiTake/kubernetes-rolling-update-safely/README.md

 ### Define ready state of the application

-We can configure how to know the application is ready or not yet in manifest file.
+We can configure how to confirm the application is ready or not yet in manifest file.
 It is called `ReadinessProbe`.
 This demo application has healcheck endpoint thus it's the most easilest way that calling the endpoint with http GET request.
 More detail please see https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/ .

 ```
 $ diff "demo-manifest/1-2.strategy.deploy.yml" "demo-manifest/1-3.readinessprobe.deploy.yml"